snowdnsound/reading-notes/markdown-notes.md

 Just one.

 ## How many do you need to create the smallest heading?
-Six of em.
+Six of them.

 ## When making text bold or italicized for emphasis, it is best practice to use which symbol?
-It is a best practice to use the asterisk **"*"** symbol.
+It is a best practice to use the asterisk "*" symbol.
 Two for bold, or one for italicized, on each side of what you want to affect.

 ## How do you create a link with Markdown?
-Place the word you want to link in brackets [link] and then place the URL to link to in parentheses (www.google.com) It will look like so:
+Place the word you want to link in brackets "[link]" and then place the URL to link to in parentheses "(www.google.com)" It will look like so:

 [link](www.google.com)